RAWIFest

 .

 At RAWIFest, we aim to create a space where we can talk amongst ourselves and highlight voices and people threatened by erasure.
-The conference consists of readings, panels, workshops, roundtables, and celebrations of both emerging and established SWANA creatives.
 In a global climate where opportunities for Arab and SWANA creatives to share our experiences and insights is limited, RAWI’s biennial gathering provides a rare opportunity to bring a large number of Arab American and SWANA writers, artists, and scholars (and their readers, allies, and admirers) into the same inclusive and welcoming space so we can engage in various dialogues otherwise unavailable to us.

 .